 - The role was suggested by the idea of a single founding apostle or missionary for a church, especially if that man stayed put for any length of time.
 For example, Timothy and Titus, and even James in the Jerusalem church.

-- The bishops were the ones who would get together in
+- The bishops were the ones who would get together in the church councils, the Synods.

 As a basis for apostolic authority in the developing church, the idea of ‘the teaching of the church, preserved unaltered and handed down in unbroken succession from the apostles.’
 (Origen)